ciaraosull/project-3-mastermind/README.md

 *  When the user enters their 4 number guess their guess is printed back to them as a list with the code hint underneath.
 This was decided on as it gives clear feedback to the user what they entered and positions it on top of the code hint to keep it structured and clear as to what the guess and hints are.

 *   The code hint may be a mix of GREEN and ORANGE words with background colour matching.
 Green was chosen as the colour that denotes correct.
-So GREEN code hint represents a correct number in correct position.
+So GREEN code hint represents a correct number in the correct position.
 Orange was chosen as the colour denotes not quite correct but not incorrect.
 So ORANGE code hint represents a correct number but in an incorrect position.

 *   The player is not informed as to which number/s are incorrect or correct as this would make the game easier.

 *   Only if none of the 4 numbers are entered correctly, then the player is informed of this by a message in red lettering.
-This is to prevent an empty code hint appearing, which may cause the player to think the game is not working correctly.
+This is to prevent an empty code hint from appearing, which may cause the player to think the game is not working correctly.

-*   Also, after the code hint the user is informed each time, how many attempts they have left to guess.
+*   Also, after the code hint, the user is informed each time, how many attempts they have left to guess.
 This is highlighted in red to make it clear and stand out.

     ![Guess Input Screenshot](/assets/images/guess-input-screenshot.png)

 **User Guess Input Validation & Feedback**

-The game will accept the users guess in the form of 4 numbers between 1-10 separated by a space.
+The game will accept the user's guess in the form of 4 numbers between 1-10 separated by a space.

 *   If the user happens to make an extra space at the beginning or end of their guess, this is handled by using the .strip() method.
 This will automatically strip the white spaces from the beginning and end of the input without raising the alarm to the user that their input was entered incorrectly.